Last Updated: May 19, 2014

-Seven and 13-mile adventures down the Naranjo and Savegre Rivers depart from Jaco and Manuel Antonio.
+Seven and 13-mile adventures down the Naranjo and Savegre rivers depart from Jaco and Manuel Antonio.
 River runners can enjoy Class II to IV rapids on a variety of trips ranging from half to multi-day or even multi-week adventures.
 Photographers in speedy kayaks paddle ahead to snap photographs of each raft as it slices through the rapids.
-Kingfishers, toucans and herons are often spotted along the riverbank.
+Kingfishers, toucans and herons are often spotted along the riverbanks.

 Several established tour operators located in San Jose and Turrialba offer rafting trips down the popular Pacuare and Reventazon rivers.
 Rafters will enjoy miles of scenic waters that course through wilderness flanked by steep gorges towering above the riverbanks.
 Package trips include transportation, food and experienced river guides to help rafters safely tackle Class II to V rapids.

-Whitewater tubing adventures are available on the Class I and II Rio Negro, near Rincon de la Vieja.
-Tours start with a short horseback ride through tropical dry forest to Rio Negro, where tubers begin a 90-minute journey down the gentle but exciting rapids.
+Whitewater tubing adventures are available on the Class I and II Rio Negro near Rincon de la Vieja.
+Tours start with a short horseback ride through tropical dry forest to Rio Negro where tubers begin a 90-minute journey down the gentle but exciting rapids.

 Visit the depths of the south Pacific between Dominical and the Osa Peninsula for a journey down the Coto Brus River.
 Expect a two-hour trip featuring class II and III rapids through rainforest and pastures.
 Tours depart from Uvita, Puerto Jimenez and Dominical for a half-day adventure that often includes breakfast and lunch.